Finite support of tensor products: Introduction

-Under various assumptions on the ring and on the modules, Vasconcelos proved several bounds on $\h^0(M\otimes_RN)$.
-For example, when $R$ is regular and $N$ is locally free.
-He asked for a similar extension when the ring is Gorenstein with isolated singularity, see \cite[Question 8.2]{2010}.
-In \S 2 we slightly extend Vasconcelos' bounds.
-Also, we present results in the singular case, see Proposition \ref{v5} and \ref{buchs}.
+Under various assumptions on the ring and the modules, Vasconcelos established several bounds on $\h^0(M \otimes_R N)$.
+For example, he considered the case where $R$ is regular and $N$ is locally free.
+He also raised the problem of extending these results to situations where $R$ is Gorenstein with an isolated singularity; see \cite[Question 8.2]{2010}.
+In \S2, we extend some of Vasconcelos' results and additionally address the singular case; see Propositions~\ref{v5} and~\ref{buchs}.